stef4k/Algorithms-and-data-structures-assignments/assignment-1/README.md

 In other words, each line of the file describes one edge between two nodes.
 In fact, all graphs are undirected.

 ## Example
-The script is runned for the text file [example_graph.txt](https://github.com/stef4k/Algorithms-and-data-structures-assignments/blob/main/assignment-1/graphs/example_graph.txt):
+The script is run for the text file [example_graph.txt](https://github.com/stef4k/Algorithms-and-data-structures-assignments/blob/main/assignment-1/graphs/example_graph.txt):

 `python k_cores.py example_graph.txt`